Jack Powell (footballer, born 1994): Crewe Alexandra

 On 30 June 2023, Powell signed for Crewe Alexandra on a two-year deal with the option for a further year.
-He made his Crewe debut in the club's season-opening fixture, a 2–2 draw at Gresty Road against Mansfield Town on 5 August, and scored his first goal for Crewe two weeks later on 19 August 2023, securing a 2–2 draw with a 94th minute equaliser against Walsall at Gresty Road.
+He made his Crewe debut in the club's season-opening fixture, a 2–2 draw at Gresty Road against Mansfield Town on 5 August, and scored his first goal for Crewe two weeks later on 19 August 2023, securing a 2–2 draw with a 94th-minute equaliser against Walsall at Gresty Road.

 In October 2023, Powell suffered a ruptured anterior cruciate ligament, ruling him out for the rest of the season.
 After a prolonged recovery, Powell returned to the first team in late November, making substitute appearances in the club's 1–1 league draws against Port Vale and then against Bradford City on 7 December 2024.
 He then played all 90 minutes of Crewe's EFL Trophy defeat at Wrexham on 10 December 2024.
 In January 2025, Powell agreed a new 18-month contract with Crewe.

+On 13 May 2026, Crewe said he would be released in the summer when his contract expired.

+Hornchurch

+On 3 July 2026, Powell joined National League side Hornchurch.